parisproffitt/TradingAdvisorChatbot/README.md

 ## Features

 1. **Interactive User Interface**
-   The program engages users through a menu-driven interface, allowing multiple queries and advice sessions.
+   The program engages users through a menu interface, allowing multiple queries and advice sessions.

    ![Menu Example](CB1.png)

 2. **Personalized Financial Advice**
-   The chatbot responds to different user inputs with context-aware guidance, simulating a real trading assistant.
+   The chatbot responds to different user inputs with contextual guidance, simulating a real trading assistant.

    ![Advice Example](CB2.png)

-3. **Scenario-Based Learning**
+3. **Buying**
-   Users can input hypothetical market situations to learn how different strategies may play out.
+   Users can hypothetically buy shares of a company to see how their decisions will play out.

    ![Scenario Example](CB3.png)

-4. **Multiple Response Types**
+4. **Selling**
-   The program gives advice, explanations, and tips in different formats to improve understanding.
+   Users can sell their shares of stock to demonstrate real-life trading scenarios.

    ![Response Example](CB4.png)

-5. **Data-Driven Decisions**
+6. **Advice**
-   Uses internal logic to evaluate risk and provide tailored recommendations based on user input.
+   The program gives advice, explanations, and tips in different formats to improve understanding.

    ![Decision Example](CB5.png)

-6. **Summarizes Information**
+7. **Summarizes Information**
    Ends the program with key takeaways and money gained/lost.

    ![Expansion Example](CB6.png)